- Pelizaeus Merzbacher disease

 - What is Pelizaeus-Merzbacher disease?

-- What symptoms may be associated with Pelizaeus-Merzbacher disease?
+- What symptoms are the signs and symptoms of Pelizaeus-Merzbacher disease?

 - What causes Pelizaeus-Merzbacher disease?